csmrkid/Sync/README.md

 ##Basic Requirement
 1. .Net 4.5.2

+##Note
-To understand how to query timezone API , you might just need to focus on the comment,"HTTP GET"(C#)
+To understand how to query timezone API , you might just need to focus on the comment,"HTTP GET"(C#), instead of downloading entire repo.
 ```C#
 using (var client = new HttpClient())
 {